-In practice, the slits and opaque coronagraphic masks have been merged into a single device that is placed in the coronagraph wheel of the CPI.
-The specifications of the three slits that are available for LSS are listed in Table 13.
 In addition to the slit+coronagraphic masks, two dispersive elements are placed in the IRDIS cryostat in the Lyot stop wheel: a prism for the LRS mode and a grism for the MRS mode (the dispersion curves for these two components are available in the Appendix).
-The combination of the three slits and the two dispersive elements provides 4 different configurations listed in Table 14.

-As a consequence of using a slit, the observations in this mode are necessarily done in field- stabilized mode to maintain the object of interest inside the slit during the observations.
+The combination of the three slits and the two dispersive elements provides 4 different configurations listed in Table 15.
+As a consequence of using a slit, the observations in this mode are necessarily done in field-stabilized mode to maintain the object of interest inside the slit during the observations.